 About another third of adults has practically no understanding of laterality as a motor concept.
 They have a difficult time following directions, can be very awkward in their turning movements and must think consciously about which hand and which foot are on which side of their body.
 For example, if you said, please lie on your back and lift your right leg and right arm towards the ceiling, some people would take time to think about which side that is, or they might lift the other side, or lift their right arm and their left leg.

 When someone’s walking we can see which motor concepts are expressed most strongly and which ones are incomplete in their development.

 Another critical motor concept is to understand up and down.
 If we don’t understand up and down early in our life, we might stand or jump easily while we have the muscular strength to do so.
 But you can see, as people age, and their muscles are not as strong, a lack of understanding which direction is up makes it more difficult to climb stairs or to stand up out of a chair.
 And jumping feels beyond the person’s age.

 When some people walk, it looks as if their feet roll along the ground, because they don’t have a strong heel strike when the foot hits nor does it flap against the ground.
 Rolling the feet leads to smoother movement of the knees and a better organization of the core of the body.
 Even the back becomes less jarred.
 Rolling is another motor concept.

 So the next time you’re watching people walk, or feeling how you walk, you might notice what motor concepts were physically learned early in life and carried into your walk.
 All is revealed in your walking.

-You might find, doing the Feldenkrais lessons in the Change Your Age program will change your walk forever, making it smoother, more coordinated, and more pleasant.
+You might find doing the Change Your Age program will change your walk forever, making it smoother, more coordinated, and more pleasant.
 Why?
-Because in the Feldenkrais Method® you will develop and master motor concepts that unconsciously limit ability.
+Because you will develop and master motor concepts that unconsciously limit ability.
 For over 30 years I’ve seen how learning these basic physical concepts changes the way people move.